kubernetes/community/contributors/design-proposals/volume-snapshotting.md

     * Value: [snapshot timestamp]

-A new controller responsible solely for snapshot operations will be added to the controllermanager on the master.
+A new controller responsible solely for snapshot operations will be added to the controller manager on the master.
 This controller will watch the API server for new annotations on PVCs.
 When a create snapshot annotation is added, it will trigger the appropriate snapshot creation logic for the underlying persistent volume type.
 The list annotation will be populated by the controller and only identify all snapshots created for that PVC by Kubernetes.

 The snapshot operation is a no-op for volume plugins that do not support snapshots via an API call (i.e. non-cloud storage).